 Our residential video service principally competes with direct broadcast satellite ("DBS") providers that offer video programming substantially similar to ours and a variety of over-the-top ("OTT") video services.
-Over the past several years, we have experienced meaningful video customer losses, largely to DBS competitors, which has contributed to video revenue declines.
-The introduction of more OTT video services and offerings have represented an increasing source of additional competition for our video service.
-We have placed a greater emphasis on higher quality residential customer relationships, and we have generally eliminated or reduced tactical discounts for video customers that do not purchase two or more services.
+In the past, we experienced meaningful video customer losses, largely to DBS competitors, which contributed to video revenue declines.
+More recently, significant competition from an increasing number of OTT video service providers has impacted our ability to attract new video customers.
+We have also implemented price increases on our video services to combat the rise in video programming costs (see below) and minimize the erosion of our gross video margin, which has put pressure on our ability to attract and retain video customers.
+In response, we have placed a greater emphasis on higher quality residential customer relationships, and we have generally eliminated or reduced tactical discounts for video customers who do not purchase two or more services.
 To appeal to such higher-quality consumers, we have deployed a next-generation Internet Protocol ("IP") set-top that offers a cloud-based, graphically-rich TiVo guide with access and integrated search functionality to certain OTT video services, including Netflix, Hulu, and YouTube, along with a multi-room DVR service and the ability to download certain content to personal devices.
 We also offer a lower-cost IP set-top that offers the TiVo guide and OTT video services, but without the required equipment for DVR service.
 Our voice-controlled remote allows our customers to use voice commands to change channels, search for shows and discover content through recommendations.
-If we cannot offset video customer losses through higher average unit pricing and greater penetration of our advanced video services, we may continue to experience declines in annual video revenues.
+However, despite our strategic initiatives, we do not expect to fully offset video customer losses through higher average unit pricing and greater penetration of our advanced video services, so we will likely continue to experience declines in annual video revenues.

 Our residential phone service mainly competes with substantially comparable phone services offered by local phone companies and cellular phone services offered by national wireless providers.
-We believe we will continue to grow residential phone customers, but our ability to increase phone revenues at a similar rate as customer growth will likely be muted due to unit pricing pressure.
+Our ability to continue to grow phone revenues may be negatively impacted by unit pricing pressure and, to a lesser extent, potential future declines in residential phone customers, likely due to wireless substitution.